KyberNetwork/developer-portal/docs/reserves-types.md

 ---
 [//]: # (tagline)
 ## Introduction
-There are currently 3 different types of reserve that you can choose from, namely, the Fed Price Reserve, the Automated Price Reserve and the Orderbook Reserve.
+There are currently 2 different types of reserve that you can choose from, namely, the Fed Price Reserve and the Automated Price Reserve.
+The Orderbook Reserve is temporarily disabled as we will update it to be compatible with the Katalyst upgrade.

 ## Fed Price Reserve (FPR)
 A Fed Price Reserve utilises an off-chain component (e.g. a script running on a server) that pulls price